MKS-Elixr/forcefield/CONTRIBUTING.md

 As soon as you feel like a feature or fix is ready, [create a pull request](https://help.github.com/articles/using-pull-requests/).
 Doing so immediately means others are aware of your changes, and avoids large merge conflicts later on.
 When a pull request is merged into master by somebody else, it should be [pulled into your feature branch as quickly as possible using rebase](https://medium.com/@porteneuve/getting-solid-at-git-rebase-vs-merge-4fa1a48c53aa).
 Your branch's history should never have any merge commits; try to keep the history as clean as possible by [using rebase to fast forward and replay commits from master on top of your branch](http://nathanleclaire.com/blog/2014/09/14/dont-be-scared-of-git-rebase/).

 ### Committing
 For commit messages, try to stick with [these guidelines](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 This mainly means keeping your commit messages short (no prefixes) and in the imperative (update instead of updates or updated, etcetera).
-Commit messages should also be uppercased (unless referencing a specific library name, tool, etcetera) and not include punctuation.
+Commit messages should also be capitilized (unless referencing a specific library name, tool, etcetera) and not include punctuation.
 Avoid saying you updated, added, modified, or otherwise did something to a file.
 Instead, say specifically (but briefly) what you did to that file or what you accomplished by changing it.
 Only include commit descriptions if absolutely necessary, and when you do format them using markdown.

 These are  examples of good commit messages: